Finite-size corrections to Fermi's golden rule: I. Decay rates

-Ordinarily, scattering amplitude is defined in the particle zone and is rigorously formulated with wave packets \cite{LSZ,Low}, and in practical situations, they are approximated well with plane waves.
-For scattering processes at a finite-time interval, T, in the wave zone, probabilities to detect them vary with T and deviates from that of the infinite-time interval.
-We call the deviation a finite-size correction and we study them in various processes involving light particles in this paper.
+Ordinarily, scattering amplitude is defined in the particle zone and is rigorously formulated with wave packets \cite{1,2}; in practical situations, they are approximated well withe plane waves.
+For scattering processes at a finite-time interval, $T$, in the wave zone, the probabilities of detecting particles vary with $T$ and deviate from those of an infinite-time interval.
+We call the deviations finite-size corrections and we study them in various processes involving light particles in this paper.

 The finite-size corrections of the scattering amplitude and probability have been considered irrelevant to experiments in high-energy regions.
-Plane waves with a damping factor $e^{-\epsilon |t|}$ with a positive and infinitesimal $\epsilon$ in an interaction Hamiltonian employed often for practical calculations are invariant under translations and are extended in space.
+Plane waves with a damping factor $e^{-\epsilon |t|}$ with a positive and infinitesimal $\epsilon$ in an interaction Hamiltonian often employed for practical calculations are invariant under translations and are extended in space.
 This method is powerful for computing the asymptotic values but does not supply the finite-size corrections.
-Because the amplitude in the wave zone is sensitive to the boundary conditions of the initial and final state, that has a dependence on the distance between them.
-Hence, the probability has a finite-size correction which has an origin in the boundary conditions.
-The correction must be included for making a comparison of a theory with an experiment then.
+Because the amplitude in the wave zone is sensitive to the boundary conditions of the initial and final states, it is dependent on the distance between them.
+Hence, the probability has a finite-size correction that has an origin in the boundary conditions.
+The correction must, therefore, be included for making a comparison of a theory with an experiment.
 An amplitude constructed with wave packets implements manifestly the boundary conditions and supplies the finite-size correction.